Sayan0361/JobPortal/README.md

-# 💼 JobConnect - Job Portal Web Application
+# 💼 HireMe - Job Portal Web Application

 A modern job portal where **users** can apply for jobs and track applications, and **employers** can post job openings and manage applicants — featuring a chat assistant, community forum, dark/light theme toggle, and full authentication/authorization.